Adr1an04/boomai/README.md

 ## Status

 Early work in progress.
-Expect things to change and break.
+Expect things to change and maybe break :D

 ## Repo structure